Forecasters: S. Ga. may see hail, tornadoes Sunday

 VALDOSTA — Weather forecasters are warning of a round of severe weather heading toward South Georgia this weekend, with possible hail and tornadoes late Sunday.

-Some showers may be possible Saturday as a cold front moves through the region Saturday, said Frank Strait, senior meteorologist for the private forecasting firm AccuWeather.
+Some showers were possible Saturday as a cold front moved through the region Saturday, said Frank Strait, senior meteorologist for the private forecasting firm AccuWeather.

 However, the big show is reserved for Sunday.
 A large storm system that was over California Friday evening is expected to charge across the nation, reaching the Valdosta area Sunday afternoon, he said.